 M1 24-inch iMac Review Roundup | 2022

 M1 24-inch iMac Review Roundup | 2021

-The reviews of the new iMacs have surfaced, and they are not disappointing.
+The reviews of the new iMacs have surfaced, and they are not disappointing as seen in countless M1 24-inch iMac review.
 The first thing reviewers noticed is how beautiful these computers look in person–no surprises there!
 They also had a chance to test out some of the latest features.

 If you’re wondering if either one is worth your investment?
 Keep reading below so we can tell you everything else you need to know before making any decisions!